rean/rain-workload-toolkit/src/radlab/rain/workload/rubis/README.md

   Default value is: *"resources/rubis-ebay_regions.txt"*.
 - **rubis.rngSeed**: an integer number representing the seed used to initialize the random number generator used by the RUBiS generator; if set to `-1`, the random number generator will be initialized with the Java's default (i.e., to a value very likely to be distinct from any other invocation of the `java.util.Random` default constructor).
   Default value is: *-1*.
+- **rubis.serverHtmlPath**: the URL path pointing to the base location where HTML files on the RUBiS server.
+  Default value is: */*.
+- **rubis.serverScriptPath**: the URL path pointing to the base location where script files on the RUBiS server.
+  Default value is: */*.
 The order of the operations in the traffic mix matrix is the same of the one specified in the previous section (i.e., 0 is the *Home Page* operation, 1 is the *Register* operation, and so on).

 ### Assumptions